Fushigi Yûgi: Seiryu

-Nakago (心宿), considered to be the leader of the Seiryū warriors, is the main antagonist of Fushigi Yûgi.
+Nakago (心宿), considered to be the leader of the Seiryū warriors, is the main antagonist of Fushigi Yûgi, and the antihero in the second OVA.
 Nakago is both merciless and charismatic; he eliminates those whose usefulness to him is exhausted and skillfully manipulates others into doing as he wishes.
 Nakago's powers as a Celestial Warrior is shown to be stronger than any of the Suzaku and Seiryū warriors, having the ability to manipulate chi, enabling himself to become psychokinetic, fire energy blasts, and set up force fields.
 In battle, Nakago also utilizes a whip and sword.